Harvard Library: History

-Harvard's library system grew primarily from personal donations, including from John Harvard and John Hull.
-John Harvard was a Puritan minister who accumulated 400 books spreading word of his faith.
-These volumes were left to Harvard, initiating the library's collection.
-The works in this collection soon became obsolete, as Harvard Library quickly changed to an academic institute and found little need for the theological titles.
+Harvard's library initially grew primarily from personal donations.
+The first donation was by John Harvard, a Puritan minister, who left the school his scholar's library of 400 volumes, primarily on religion and philosophy.

 Until 1676, the library was based in Old College building.
 That year, it moved to Harvard Hall, where it remained until 1764.
 By 1764 it was the largest library in British America, with 5,000 volumes, but disaster struck that year when the library was destroyed by fire.
 A new Harvard Hall was built, and 15,000 books were collected to create the new library.
 After the fire, readers in the library were not allowed candles or lamps and if there was a fire burning in the hearth, a librarian or assistant had to be present.
 Harvard patrons were allowed to borrow and return up to three books at a time on Friday mornings and were allowed to keep them for up to six weeks.
-Thomas Hollis V, great-nephew of one of the university's early benefactors, began shipping thousands of specially chosen volumes to the library.
-Hollis continued to send books regularly until his death in 1774, and he bequeathed £500 for the university to continue acquiring books.
+Thomas Hollis V, great-nephew of one of Harvard College's early benefactors, began shipping thousands of specially chosen volumes to the library.
+Hollis continued to send books regularly until his death in 1774, and he bequeathed £500 for the college to continue acquiring books.
 This became Harvard's first endowed book fund, and the fund has grown annually since.
 Harvard Library's online catalog, HOLLIS, a backronym for "Harvard On-Line Library Information System", is named after him.

 In 1841, with space limited in Harvard Hall, the library was moved to Gore Hall in 1841.
 In 1912, the library moved again after Gore Hall became unsuitable, and the library was moved into multiple buildings with some of the buildings representing specialized topics.

+Completed in 1915 as a replacement for Gore Hall, Widener Library became the primary library on the Harvard campus.

 Some books were digitized in Google Books under the management of former Harvard Library director Sidney Verba.

-In August 2012, based in part on recommendations from the Task Force on University Libraries and the Library Implementation Working Group, Harvard Library began working to coordinate and encourage collaboration among Harvard's 73 libraries.